modem-works/dream-recorder/README.md

 #### 💻️ <u>On your computer</u>

 - [Download RealVNC](https://www.realvnc.com/en/connect/download), install and run it
-   - Connect to the Dream Recorder's IP address using the username (dreamer) and your simple password
+   - Connect to the Dream Recorder using the hostname (dreamer), the username (dreamer) and your simple password
    - You now have remote desktop access to the Raspberry Pi
    - Change the screen's orientation:
       - Click the Raspberry Pi icon (top left) -> Preferences -> Screen Configuration